Schachte/site/posts/cloudflare_auth.md

 };
 ```

-Now that we have the skeleton of the Worker built, let's generate out OAuth token.
+Now that we have the skeleton of the Worker built, let's generate our OAuth token.

 ```javascript
 ...